 Direct transfer arrangements are in place to the University of Alberta and University of Lethbridge.
 You may arrange to transfer to other institutions at which a Bachelor of Education is offered.
 Transfer institutions accept a limited number of students to the Bachelor of Education program.
 Successful transfer is based on proper course selection, credit hours completed, grade point average (G.P.A.), and other requirements.
 These requirements vary depending on which university, route, and major you choose.
 Some routes and majors are more competitive than others and may require a higher grade point average for transfer.
 Detailed information regarding course selection and transfer requirements for University of Alberta and University of Lethbridge are provided by Red Deer College before you register.
 If you plan to transfer elsewhere, you may need to contact your destination University or College regarding course planning.
 Academic Advisors at Red Deer College can assist you in this process.

+- 1. Minimum average of 60% with no mark below 50% in:

 - a.
 Biology 30

 - b.
 ELA 30-1

 - c.
 Mathematics 30 (Pure)

 - d.
 Two of Chemistry 30, Mathematics 31, Physics 30